galaxyproject/training-material/topics/admin/tutorials/wireguard-headscale/tutorial.md

 <div class="Headscale" markdown="1">

 > ### {% icon details %} Consider using Tailscale
 > Tailscale has implemented the coordination server and infrastructure with much better, more robust infrastructure that you won't have to be responsible for.
-If you can get your university to pay for it, or grant money covering it, it's **probably worth it**.
+If you can get your institution to pay for it, or grant money covering it, it's **probably worth it**.
 They add many new features often, and things like the mobile apps only work with their service.
+Tailscale is free for personal use (i.e. to test things out) and offers a free plan for open source projects that you may qualify for.
 >
 > For a training event obviously we want something free and quick to setup and destroy, so, we're using [Headscale](https://github.com/juanfont/headscale) since it's free and we're just going to destroy it immediately, and no one will accidentally get billed ;)
+>
+> Using Headscale will also teach you everything you need to know if you do choose to use Tailscale, which is simpler and has fewer components for you to manage yourself.
 {: .details}

 > ### {% icon hands_on %} Hands-on: Installing Headscale